vis-nlp/ChartInstruct/README.md

 ```

 Does you GPU have low memory?
-The above code is slow on your machine? **We got you covered!** Use the following code that loads thq **quantized** version of the model.
+The above code is slow on your machine? **We got you covered!** Use the following code that loads the **quantized** version of the model.
 Just make sure to install the following pip modules: bitsandbytes, itsandbytes-cuda112, accelerate

 ```